-- do not provide superintendent board members in their individual capacities with any postdeprivation remedy for obtaining reinstatement to office after a removal; - do not provide the superintendent board members acting through their county boards with any meaningful postdeprivation remedy for obtaining reinstatement because organizations that are parties to administrative hearings and superior court proceedings must be represented by counsel, but the Suspension Rules bar any county board from engaging or paying for any counsel to represent them. - 353.
-SB202 also violates procedural due process in that it allows the SEB to remove board members, like the Board Member Plaintiffs, based upon the action or inaction of other current board members, or other former board members, and not upon the action or inaction of the board members themselves. - 354.
+- do not provide superintendent board members with the constitutional minima of predeprivation notice and hearing prior to the removal of the superintendent board members from office; - do not provide superintendent board members in their individual capacities with any postdeprivation remedy for obtaining reinstatement to office after a removal; - do not provide the superintendent board members acting through their county boards with any meaningful postdeprivation remedy for obtaining reinstatement because organizations that are parties to administrative hearings and superior court proceedings must be represented by counsel, but the Takeover Provisions bar any county board from engaging or paying for any counsel to represent them. - 370.
+SB202 also violates procedural due process in that it allows the SEB to remove board members, like the Board Member Plaintiffs, based upon the action or inaction of other current board members, or other former board members, and not upon the action or inaction of the board members themselves. - 371.
 County board members like the Board Member Plaintiffs are entitled, at a bare minimum, prior to any deprivation of their liberty and any property interests in their public office, to adequate notice of the grounds for suspension or removal, the right to be heard in a full public hearing and to address the merits of the issues presented to an impartial tribunal, written findings based on substantial evidence of their own action or inaction, judicial review, meaningful rights to appeal, and the right to engage counsel at their employer county's expense.

-- 355. County board members like the Board Member Plaintiffs are also entitled to a postdeprivation remedy, including adequate notice, the right to be heard in a public hearing and to address the merits of the issues presented, written findings based on substantial evidence of their own action or inaction, judicial review, and the right to engage counsel at their employer county's expense. - 356.
-The Board Member Plaintiffs are at substantial risk of imminent injury and thus are entitled to prospective injunctive relief against Defendants acting in their official capacities under color of state law pursuant to 42 U.S.C. § 1983. - 357.
+- 372. County board members like the Board Member Plaintiffs are also entitled to a postdeprivation remedy, including adequate notice, the right to be heard in a public hearing and to address the merits of the issues presented, written findings based on substantial evidence of their own action or inaction, judicial review, and the right to engage counsel at their employer county's expense. - 373.
+The Board Member Plaintiffs are at substantial risk of imminent injury and thus are entitled to prospective injunctive relief against Defendants acting in their official capacities under color of state law pursuant to 42 U.S.C. § 1983. - 374.
 Defendants' intended enforcement of SB202's unconstitutional provisions, together with the Board Member Plaintiffs' substantial risk of being targeted by such enforcement, creates an actual controversy between Defendants and the Board Member Plaintiffs that entitles the Board Member Plaintiffs to seek declaratory relief pursuant to 28 U.S.C. § 2201.